Heinrich Gerlach: World War II

 He was brought to Beketowka, the Stalingrad city prison.
 On 24 February 1943 he was transported to camp 27 Lunjowo under the control of the Soviet military intelligence (GRU) to Krasnogorsk.
 Shortly afterwards, on February 28, he was taken to the Lefortovskaya Military Prison in Moscow and put in solitary confinement.
 He was interrogated by the NKVD for four months because of his position as a Third General Staff Officer and the associated responsibility of the enemy intelligence department.
 In June, he was sent to Suzdaltaken to the NKVD prison camp 160.
 This camp held only officers, including the generals captured in Stalingrad.
 On 22 July 1943 he came again to camp 27 near Lunjowo.
 There he belonged to the 14-member initiative group for the founding of the Association of German Officers (BDO).
-On 11 September he became a co-founder of the BDO and co-signer of the Call to the German generals and officers!
+On 11 September, he became a co-founder of the BDO and co-signer of the Call to the German generals and officers!
 To people and Wehrmacht! from 12 September 1943.
-From July 1943 to November 1945, he wrote 21 articles for the newspaper of the NKFD, Free Germany.
+From July 1943 to November 1945, he wrote 21 articles for the newspaper of the National Committee for a Free Germany (NKFD), Free Germany.

 On 23 December 1944, by order of the Oberkommando des Heeres, Gerlach was released "provisionally" from active military service in absentia, together with 19 other officers in Soviet captivity, for carrying out a case before the People's Court.
 Shortly thereafter, he was appointed by the Reichskriegsgericht and sentenced to death.
 His family was taken to Sippenhaft in July 1944.

 Postwar

 In 1949, Gerlach was no longer a political necessity and was sent to various Soviet labour camps before being sent to prison.
 In the course of a mass sentencing, he was threatened with 25 years of forced labour due to alleged war crimes.
-Against this background, he agreed to conspiratorial cooperation with Soviet intelligence, which he had previously denied.
+Against this background, he agreed to conspiratorial cooperation with Soviet intelligence, which he had previously refused to be engaged in.
 As a result, he was repatriated in April 1950.
 On his arrival in Berlin, he was able to escape the Soviet authorities.
-He then lived with his wife and three children in West Berlin where he worked as a primary school teacher.
+He then lived with his wife and three children in West Berlin, where he worked as a primary school teacher.
 In 1951, Gerlach was forced to leave West Berlin after being put under pressure by Soviet agents.
-He moved with his family to Brake, where he got a job as a secondary school teacher and eventually died at the age of 82 on 27 March 1991.
+He moved with his family to Brake in Lower Saxony, northern West Germany, where he got a job as a secondary school teacher, and after retirement eventually died at the age of 82 on 27 March 1991.